Is a divorce right for you? Get the facts before you decide!

 If your wife wants a divorce, or your husband wants a divorce, share this information with them.

-Everyone that wants a divorce should know ‘the scientific facts’ before they take irreversible action to dissolve their relationship.
+Everyone who wants a divorce should know ‘the scientific facts’ before they take irreversible action to dissolve their relationship.

 The following scientific facts about divorce, being alone, and remarriage are taken from, Journal of Marital and Family Therapy, July 2018, Volume 44, Issue 3, Pages 512-526.